-Planning your funeral means you can specify the details of your send off, making it crystal clear what you want.
+Planning your funeral means you can specify the details of your send-off, making it crystal clear what you want.
 It can be as simple as a quiet burial or cremation ceremony with close family or as complicated as requesting to be composted and buried under a tree, so long as it is legal in your area, it can be pre-arranged so long as the idea has been conveyed.

 It also means you can choose how you look for the big day.
 For example, George Clooney’s sources say that he’s chosen the suit and even cufflinks he’d like to be sporting.
 A great idea, as no one wants their final day in public view to be in something not pre-approved.

-Which comes to the next part.
+This comes to the next part.
 As hard as it is, try to have a conversation with loved ones in advance so they’re super sure how you want this to go down.

 Waste Not Want Not

 Another plus of advance planning is that it could save and your heirs money.
 By planning, and paying, for your funeral before the main event, you can lock in the price of the day, skirting future cost hikes for the services, plots, or ceremonies.
-These savings could mean a great deal to grieve family who want to give you a proper send-off but are on tighter budgets.
+These savings could mean a great deal to grieving families who want to give you a proper send-off but are on tighter budgets.

 With all the pluses, why not consider this option for yourself.
-Your loved ones will be grateful and you’ll not be rolling over in your grave, spending all eternity with a bad send off!
+Your loved ones will be grateful and you’ll not be rolling over in your grave, spending all eternity with a bad send-off!